obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Use Filename as Default Date.md

 > [!released]
 >
 > - Introduced in Tasks 1.18.0.
-> - Support for filenames exactly matching a custom format added in X.Y.Z.
+> - Support for filenames exactly matching a custom format added in 7.6.0.

 You can automatically set a scheduled date for tasks based on the name of their files.
 This feature can be enabled in the settings, via the option `Use filename as Scheduled date for undated tasks`.
 Changing this requires a restart of Obsidian.